How to convert a dict to JSON in Python

 - The

-json.dumps()function serializes this nested Python object into a single JSON string. - Using
+json.dumps()function serializes the entire nested structure into a single JSON string. - Using

 Generating GeoJSON for mapping applications